Frank Debenham: Biography

-During World War I, he was a lieutenant with the 7th Battalion, Oxfordshire and Buckinghamshire Light Infantry.
-Serving in France and Salonika, Debenham was severely wounded in August 1916.
+During World War I, he was a lieutenant with the 7th Battalion, Oxfordshire and Buckinghamshire Light Infantry, serving in France and Salonika, and was severely wounded in August 1916, eventually being demobilized with the rank of major.
 He married Dorothy Lucy Lempriere in January 1917 and was awarded the Order of the British Empire (O.B.E.) in 1919.
-The same year he went to Cambridge where he became a fellow of Gonville and Caius College and lecturer in cartography.
+The same year he returned to Cambridge, where he became a fellow of Gonville and Caius College and lecturer in cartography.
 In 1920, with the help of surplus funds raised by public donations in response to the tragedy, Debenham co-founded the Scott Polar Research Institute (Cambridge University) with Raymond Priestley, as a repository of polar information and a centre from which future expeditions could draw on support and experience.
 Debenham had developed the idea of such a learning centre in 1912 while in Antarctica.
 He was unpaid director of the Institute from 1920 to 1946.
 As director of the institute, Debenham, in conjunction with Priestley and one of Shackleton's Endurance scientists, James Wordie, made Cambridge the centre of polar research in Britain.

-In 1931, Debenham was appointed Professor of Geography at Cambridge University.
+In 1926, Debenham was appointed to a lectureship in geography at the University of Cambridge.
+In 1931, Debenham was appointed as the first Professor of Geography in Cambridge.
 During World War II he trained service cadets, lectured to Royal Air Force navigators and devised relief-model techniques for briefing commandos.
-Author of "Astrographics: First Steps in Navigation by the Stars", the 2 editions in 1942 were important works for the R.A.F.'s forthcoming Bomber offensive against the 3rd Reich.
-He was vice-president of the Royal Geographical Society (1951–53) and was awarded their Victoria Medal in 1948.
+Author of Astrographics: First Steps in Navigation by the Stars, the two editions in 1942 were important works for the R.A.F.'s Bomber offensive against Nazi Germany.
+He was vice-president of the Royal Geographical Society (1951–53) and was awarded their Victoria Medal in 1948, in addition to the American Geographical Society David Livingstone Centenary Medal that year.